Custom Web & App Development Pricing 2026 — Hungary vs Western Europe

 Bucharest / Sofia€300-500€30k-45k€37-62

-The Budapest market sits at a sweet spot: 40–60% cheaper than Western Europe, only 10–25% cheaper than Warsaw/Prague but with a smaller dev pool that actively cares about retention, and roughly 30–40% more expensive than Bucharest (with corresponding seniority and English-fluency advantages).
+Budapest sits at a sweet spot: 40-60% cheaper than Western Europe, only 10-25% cheaper than Warsaw or Prague but with a smaller dev pool that actively cares about retention, and roughly 30-40% more expensive than Bucharest with corresponding seniority and English-fluency advantages.

 Mid-size marketing website (8-15 pages, custom design, CMS)